Aurangzeb: Administrative reforms

 Aurangzeb received tribute from all over the Indian subcontinent, using this wealth to establish bases and fortifications in India, particularly in the Carnatic, Deccan, Bengal and Lahore.

 Revenue

-Aurangzeb's exchequer raised a record £100 million in annual revenue through various sources like taxes, customs and land revenue, et al. from 24 provinces.
-He had an annual yearly revenue of $450 million, more than ten times that of his contemporary Louis XIV of France.
+Aurangzeb's exchequer raised £100 million in annual revenue through various sources like taxes, customs and land revenue, et al. from 24 provinces.
+He had an annual yearly revenue of 450 million rupees, more than ten times that of his contemporary Louis XIV of France.